Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/beast/giant-ape.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 323, Ghosts of Saltmarsh.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Giant Ape](2-Mechanics/CLI/bestiary/beast/giant-ape.md)
 *Source: Monster Manual p.
 323, Ghosts of Saltmarsh.
 Available in the SRD and the Basic Rules.*